Plumas Lake Elementary School District

 title

 Evaluation for eligibility and need for Special Education is completed by a multidisciplinary team.
-This team is comprised of an education specialist, a school psychologist, school nurse, and often a speech/language therapist, and at times speciality staff such as an Occupational Therapist, Vision specialist, or a teacher for students with hearing impairments.
+This team is comprised of an education specialist, a school psychologist, school nurse, often a speech/language therapist, and at times speciality staff such as an Occupational Therapist, Vision specialist, or a teacher for students with hearing impairments.
 The parent is a key member of this team and provides a great deal of information regarding health, development, behavior, and skills in the home and community.

 The evaluation process is best begun as an outcome of the Student Study Team (SST) process.
 The district procedures for the Student Study Team process can be found in the Student Services section of the website.
 This format of study around a student's learning and progress is the ideal conversation in which to gather information regarding intervention and response to intervention and ultimately to determine if an evaluation for special education is warrented.
 Often times, interventions may be desinged for a student to occur during the evaluation process.